Kashmir: Victims demand justice in Indian army killings | DW | 04.02.2022

 "In a court-martial, the judge, jury and executor are the military, and the proceedings don't meet fair trial processes," Grover said, adding that the AFSPA, combined with court-martial proceedings, allows the military "absolute impunity" to violate human rights and is a continuing failure of the Indian justice system.

-"These special laws for armed forces consolidate and entrench this impunity, making accountability impossible for egregious human rights abuses," said Grover.
+"These special laws for armed forces consolidate and entrench this impunity, making accountability impossible for egregious human rights abuses," Grover said.

-Retired Indian Army General Ata Hasnain told DW the act provides protection for soldiers operating in a hostile environment like Kashmir, where mistakes can happen during operations.
+Retired Indian Army General Ata Hasnain told DW that the act provides protection for soldiers operating in a hostile environment such as Kashmir, where mistakes can happen during operations.

 For example, in February 2011, the army killed a young man in a case of mistaken identity.

+Regarding the Shopian case, the statement said that the "Indian army has been proactive in investigations" and has taken "actions based on evidence, as has been the norm for all allegations and reported incidents in the past."

+"In this case, the court-martial of the accused is presently underway, and due process of law will be followed to ensure justice," the statement said.

-Lt.
-General DP Pandey, who commands the Indian army's Srinagar-based corps, recently told local media that the AFSPA needs to be in force while the army is engaged in counter-terrorism operations.
+Lieutenant General DP Pandey, who commands the Indian army's Srinagar-based corps, recently told media that the AFSPA needs to be in force while the army is engaged in counterterrorism operations.

 "I am sure the government will look at the revocation of AFSPA at a suitable time when the security situation improves," Pandey said.